iCliniq Logo

 What Is Secondary Diabetes?

-Diabetes mellitus is a group of metabolic disorders characterized by a high blood sugar level over a prolonged period of time.
+Diabetes mellitus is a group of metabolic disorders characterized by a high blood sugar level over a prolonged period.
 The body uses glucose from the blood as fuel for various activities.
 Insulin is the principal hormone made by the pancreas (beta cells of the pancreas) that regulates the uptake of glucose from the blood into most of the cells in the body.
 The deficiency of insulin or the inability of the body cells to utilize them is the major cause of all forms of diabetes mellitus.
 Secondary diabetes is diabetes that results as a consequence of any other endocrine disorders, genetic disorders, or medication.

 What Conditions Can Lead To Secondary Diabetes?